rapidpro/mailroom/utils/redisx/README.md

 ## Marker

 Creating very large numbers of Redis keys can hurt performance, but putting them all in a single set requires that they all have the same expiration.
 Marker is a way to have multiple sets based on time intervals, accessible like a single set.
+You trade accuracy of expiry times for a significantly reduced key space.
 For example using 2 intervals of 24 hours:

 ```go
 marker := NewMarker("foos", time.Hour*24)